dpayne/CodeGPT.nvim/README.md

 # Example Configuration

 Note that CodeGPT should work without any configuration.
-This is an example configuration that shows some of the options available.
+This is an example configuration that shows some of the options available:

 ``` lua